jxjwilliam/fullstack-ms/README.md

 $ npx sequelize init
 ```

-### Persistant Data:
+### Persistant Data

 For data storage, there are 2 choices:

 - install and setup `MySQL` / `MongoDB` as dependencies, check individual `bin/` scripts.
 - use `docker` (I have an all-inclusive docker package)

-Besides DBMS/NoSQL data storage which needs to separately install and setup, a quick implementation is to use `SQLite`. (check the example from another repo https://github.com/jxjwilliam/ms-apollo-graphql.git).
+Besides DBMS/NoSQL data storage which needs to separately install and setup, a quick implementation is to use `SQLite`. (check the example from another repo [ms-apollo-graphql](https://github.com/jxjwilliam/ms-apollo-graphql.git)).

 ### 包管理